honestappalachia/haps-docs/index.rst

 Quick Links
 -----------

 Are you interested in submitting documents to us?
-Read the :ref:`submission` first.
+Read the :ref:`online-submission` first.

 Do you want to learn more about secure communication as an activist?
 Check out our guide to :ref:`secure-email`.